cyberphone/saturn/PSD2.md

 ## Saturn - Optimized for Payments
 To cope with these issues a light-weight tightly-scoped system, coined "Saturn" was developed which
 - Does not depend on third party certification since *there is no third party to certify*
-- Does not expose any account information to external parties
+- Does not expose *any* private information to external parties
-- Build a slightly enhanced variant of the firmly established *four corner* model, obviating the need for PISPs altogether
+- Builds on a slightly enhanced variant of the firmly established *four corner* model, obviating the need for PISPs altogether

-Saturn, by only dealing with payments, adopted the well-known card paradigm (although the underlying technology is quite different), making it *technically* feasible having a single "wallet" for all parties, *exactly like Apple and Google already have*.
+Saturn, by only dealing with payments, adopts the well-known card paradigm (although the underlying technology is quite different), making it *technically* feasible having a single "wallet" for all parties, *exactly like Apple and Google already have*.